kadena-io/chainweb-node-docker/README.md

     communication.
 It is served via HTTPS and must be reachable from the public internet.

-2. The Service API includes all routes that off Kadena chainweb services to users and applications.
+2. The Service API includes all routes that off Kadena Chainweb services to users and applications.
 It is served as plain (unencrypted) HTTP and can kept private.
 It is also possible to use this API with a reverse proxy.